Bishma/blog/content/posts/mrhomn.md

 ### No hardware requiring the cloud

 I've got a number of devices in my current home automation that require a cloud provider.
 I want to limit, if not eliminate this weakness.
-First it means that if the internet is out my house is degraded.
-It also means that I'm reliant on these companies keeping their services online and open enough for home assistant integrations to work.
+First it means that if the internet is out then my house is degraded.
+It means that I'm reliant on these companies to keep their services online and open enough for home assistant integrations to work with them.
 Also, I want my data and I want to stop giving so much of it away.
 Frankly I don't think any of these companies properly compensate us for the wealth of data we expose.

 #### Voice Assistant